VOLUNTEER IN PERU

 GVI operates in one location in Peru.

-Located 500 kilometres northeast of Lima, the small town of Oxapampa is surrounded by verdant cloud forests, set in the Peruvian Amazon jungle.
-It's from this base that GVI operates its Oxapampa wildlife conservation and Oxapampa community development programs.
+Located 500 kilometres northeast of Lima, the small city of Oxapampa is surrounded by verdant cloud forests, set in the highlands of the Amazon basin.
+It's from this base that GVI operates its Oxapampa wildlife conservation and habitat and Oxapampa community development programs.

-Oxapampa's close proximity to Yanachaga-Chemillén National Park is one of the things that make this town's location ideal for GVI Peru base.
-When visiting the park, keep an eye out for species such as three-toed sloth, jaguar, armadillo, puma, jaguarundi, ocelot, spectacled bear, andean fox, capybara and brown woolly monkey.
+Our base's close proximity to Yanachaga-Chemillén National Park is one of the things that make this location ideal for GVI Peru base.
+When visiting the park, keep an eye out for species such as armadillo, tapir, jaguarundi, ocelot, spectacled bear, andean fox, capybara and howler monkey.

 Another nearby landmark is the El Tigre waterfall, which comes to a height of nearly 30 meters.
 Besides it’s natural beauty, the town also boasts colourful wooden houses and is known for hosting a popular annual Selvamonos Music and Arts Festival.